zalando/SwiftMonkey/README.md

 var paws: MonkeyPaws?

 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
+    if CommandLine.arguments.contains("--MonkeyPaws") {
         paws = MonkeyPaws(view: window!)
+    }
     return true
 }
 ````

 (This example uses `application(_, didFinishLaunchingWithOptions)`,
-but any time after you have a UIWindow will do.)
+but any time after you have a UIWindow will do.
+It also only
+instatiates the visualisation if a certain command line flag
+is passed, so that it can be enabled only for test runs.)

 This call will swizzle some methods in UIApplication to capture
 UIEvents.
 If you would rather not do this, or if you already have